 * Fujiwara no Tameko藤原爲子She received the tame 爲 character from her father, Nijō Tameyo 二条世.
 (Her brothers were named Tamemichi, Tamefuji, and Tamefuyu.) [source]

 * Fujiwara no Saneko藤原実子Seed + child.
-Her name is often written in the Chinese manner as Jisshi.
+Chinese reading: Jisshi.
 She received the sane 実 character from her father, Tōin Saneo.

 * Minamoto no Chikako源親子Chinese reading: Shinshi.
 She received the chika 親 character from her father, Kitabatake Morochika.